The Best Food Products for a Healthy PantryThis post may contain affiliate links. Please read my disclosure.

 - Shelf 1: Bulk dry goods, nuts, seeds, spices, baking goods

 - Shelf 3: Canned goods, nut butters, sauces, oils, condiments

 - Shelf 4: Snacks, crackers, Extra items

-I also recommending using clear storage containers for foods like pasta, grains, dried lentils/beans etc — because then it’s easy to see what you have without having to dig around a bunch of boxes!
+- Storage Containers: Using clear storage containers for foods like pasta, grains, dried lentils/beans etc – will allow you to easily see what you have without having to dig around a bunch of boxes!